-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What investment strategy does this financial product follow?
 The Fund follows a passive (or indexing) investment strategy and will invest in a portfolio of equity securities that so far as possible and practicable consists of the component securities of the Index.
-The Index is designed to track the performance of a portfolio of large-capitalization US equity securities and US Treasury futures contracts.
+The Index is designed to track the performance of a portfolio of large-capitalization global equity securities and global government bond futures contracts.